 VAqua is a Java Swing look and feel that runs on macOS and simulates the appearance and behavior of standard macOS UI components.
 It is based on the Aqua look and feel that is distributed with the Oracle JDK, rehosted on a new native rendering library and significantly extended.
-VAqua runs on macOS 10.10 (Yosemite) through 10.13 (High Sierra) and on JDK 8 and 9.
+VAqua runs on macOS 10.10 (Yosemite) through 10.13 (High Sierra) and on JDK 8 and later.

 Key features of VAqua: